triflicacid/py-logic/README.md

 The following will be implemented:
 - Tautology detection via resolution and/or simple tableau.

+## CLI
+The file `cli.py` is a basic command-line interface application for testing and demonstrating this library's abilities.

 ## Parsing
 Formulae are in the form: `<lit/group> [[!]<op> <lit/group>]` where
 - `<lit>` is a literal: top, bottom, or a symbol.
 These may be negated.